 Yes and no would be the answer to this question.
 There are ways to do this and ways not to do this.
 The first thing you have to do to make this healthy is to never –ever cut out carbs altogether—people who have gone on crash no carbohydrate diets regret it.
 This causes what is called “low carb flu” and can actually zap your energy and cause drastic blood sugar fluxes and mood swings.
 This, for some is the beginning of blood glucose issues and you don’t want to play with that.
 There are people who can’t tolerate blood glucose fluxes—you could eventually develop diabetes mellitus if you constantly drive your blood glucose level up and down.

-In simple terms, it is not a natural thing to do.
-It can be counter-productive.
+In simple terms, completely eliminating carbohydrates is not a natural thing to do.
+It can be counter productive.
 This is because your body needs carbs for energy and to live.
-The best thing to do is do low gi, healthy carbs like sweet potato instead of the starchier white potato and brown rice instead of white bleached rice.
+The best thing to do if you’re determined to tweak your carbohydrate intake for weight management is to focus on keeping your carb intake within a certain healthy range.
+This can mean focusing on healthy carbohydrate alternatives like sweet potato instead of the starchier white potato and brown rice instead of white bleached rice.

-So are low carb diets safe?
-Yes when you use common sense and balance.
-It is a small challenge but there are lists of exchange foods that are good carbs and won’t smack you down when you need the energy the most—to work out and to function properly.
+So, are low carb diets safe?
+Yes, when you use common sense and balance – assuming you’re already healthy and don’t have any specific dietary needs that require more carbohydrates.
+It is a challenge but there are lists of food swaps that can help to make things easier for you.
+This can help you get the most out of the fewer carbs you’ll be eating.
+At the same time, it will help to make sure your diet won’t smack you down when you need the energy the most—to work out and to function properly.